Targaryen of King's Landing

 They have great internal energy and they hate routine.
 This constantly pushes the Targaryens towards change and new challenges.
 They are quite touchy and emotionally vulnerable.
 Recognition of achievements by others is simply vital.

-The psychology of the Targaryens' actions is complex - they can be blinded by pride and make stupid mistakes, be obsessed with achieving a goal.
+The psychology of the Targaryens' actions is complex — they can be blinded by pride, make stupid mistakes, or become obsessed with achieving a goal.
 At the same time, they are capable of playing complex games that require a brilliant mind and endurance.
-But the true Targaryens are more often guided by emotions, which can make them dangerous not only for enemies but also for friends.
+But the true Targaryens are more often guided by emotions, which can make them dangerous not only to enemies but also to friends.

-If, as a result of the test, you ended up in the house of the Targaryens, then with a high degree of probability we can say that you have good organizational skills, and also assume that you are prone to extreme hobbies and dependence on the opinions of others.
+If your test result placed you in House Targaryen, we can say with a high degree of probability that you have good organizational skills — and we can also assume that you're prone to extreme hobbies and dependence on the opinions of others.

 House Targaryen Motto: "Fire and Blood".

-We all love the Starks for their honesty, justice and generosity.
+We all love the Starks for their honesty, justice, and generosity.
 As harsh northerners, the Starks are laconic, serious, and thrifty.
-This does not mean that they lack emotions - they just know how to cope with them.
+This doesn't mean they lack emotions — they just know how to cope with them.

-It is hard to break the Starks, to force them to go against their morals.
-They are not capable of betrayal, they prefer not to notice the shortcomings of their family members or friends.
-Starks can overcome any setbacks, rise up and move on.
-It seems that all really strong people should be like that.
+It is hard to break the Starks or force them to go against their morals.
+They aren't capable of betrayal, and they prefer not to notice the shortcomings of their family members or friends.
+Starks can overcome any setbacks, rise up, and move on.
+That's how all truly strong people should be.

-It is hard for the Starks to change their established point of view.
-They definitely lack cunning, they are not capable of sophisticated intrigues, and they prefer to clearly divide the world into friends and foes, black and white.
-They value honor and family very highly, and because of this, they tend to get involved in conflicts that could be avoided.
+It is hard for the Starks to change an established point of view.
+They definitely lack cunning, they aren't capable of sophisticated intrigues, and they prefer to clearly divide the world into friends and foes, black and white.
+They value honor and family very highly, which is why they tend to get involved in conflicts that could be avoided.

-If, as a result of the test, you ended up in the Stark house, then most likely you love dogs, prefer clean frosty air to a beach holiday, and a quiet cozy evening by the fireplace to a noisy party.
-You prefer to work in a team rather than on your own.
+If your test result placed you in House Stark, then most likely you love dogs, prefer crisp, frosty air to a beach holiday, and a quiet, cozy evening by the fireplace to a noisy party.
+You prefer working on a team to working on your own.

 House Stark Motto: "Winter is Coming"